kiba/Writings/for_science/chp17_first_contact.md

 **June 29, 2015**
 **Vale, Remnant**

-It had been three weeks since the nearly disastrous incident three weeks back.
+It had been three weeks since the nearly disastrous incident.
 Noguchi and Toma were rescued by Doctor Shinatose who absolutely insisted on coming despite the potential risk involving a first contact situation.
-Following a long boring series of meetings with Remnan officials, along with Sidoninan and Cylon delegates.
+Next was a series of long and boring meetings with Remnan officials, along with Sidoninan and Cylon delegates.
 I also got dragged in as an 'observer' representing Earth as well, even adding my own input.
 It finally worked out culminating into a signing ceremony.

 So, there I was, in this stuffy fancy business suit picked out by Sasaki standing in front of flashing cameras and the attendant journalists, doing my best to smile, while waiting for Kobayashi to sign a memorandum of understanding with the four major Remnan powers, Sidonians, Cylons, and me.

-She signed her own name for Sidonia with remarkable penmanship and grace that most people don't posess in this modern age.
+She signed her own name for Sidonia with remarkable penmanship and grace that most people don't possess in this modern age.

-"May we look forward to the future for all of humanities and our descendants," Kobayashi said.
+"May we we forge the future for all of humanities and our descendants," Kobayashi said.
 Then that masked woman handed me the pen, before giving the seat up to me.
 I gulped, and then I signed.
 It helped that Sasaki taught me negotiation and penmanship.
-God, she's a fountain of wisdom.
+God, she's a fountain of wisdom and knowledge.

 I now have access to a global citizenship that typically only huntsmen possessed, along with an obligation to work with all the parties for their mutual benefit for a number of years in return for a generous salary.
 Meanwhile, they will be responsible for protecting me from any reprisal from fellow Earthlings when they found out that I was working with all of them.
 In return, they will be allowed to make first contact with the people of Earth.
 I felt a lot safer already now that the men in black won't kidnap me in the middle of the night.
 On the other hand, I will now have pesky guards who will spy on me.